 That was where the real battles began.
 Since then, Stückl has walked a delicate tightrope, trying to change the play with each iteration while still maintaining support from the town, without which he wouldn’t have a cast or crew.
 He’s cast non-Catholics in speaking roles, which was banned before.
 When he hired the first Protestant actor, he received a threat and a petition signed by 1,800 people.
 But he persisted and he’s set about bringing other voices into the play.
 He invited some of its biggest critics, two rabbis from America, to come to town and engage in real dialogue about the play.

 Underlying all of this is the age-old tension between stories of the past and the future that many imagine.
 The next iteration of the play was supposed to take place in 2020, and Stuckl envisioned the most inclusive, bridging passion play yet.
 But a plague has returned to Europe and the world, and Oberammergau’s long-running tradition has been postponed.
 The plan, for now, is that the show will go on in two years.
 What will it look like in a world that keeps changing?
 It’s hard to tell.

-To learn more about how you get a town to change something that’s been at the core of its identity for hundreds of years, listen to Pindrop, a podcast produced by TED and hosted by Saleem Reshamwala that travels around the world in search of surprising and imaginative ideas.
+To learn more about how you get a town to change something that’s been at the core of its identity for hundreds of years, listen to Far Flung with Saleem Reshamwala (formally called Pindrop), a podcast produced by TED that travels around the world in search of surprising and imaginative ideas.
 You can find it on Apple Podcasts, Spotify, or wherever you listen to podcasts.